-This document is the draft strategic plan for the NNI.
+This document is the strategic plan for the NNI.
 It describes the NNI vision and goals and the strategies by which these goals are to be achieved.
-The draft includes a description of the NNI investment strategy and the program component areas called for by the 21st Century Research and Development Act of 2003, and also identifies specific objectives toward collectively achieving the NNI vision.
-When published, the plan will update and replace the NNI Strategic Plan of February 2011.
+The plan includes a description of the NNI investment strategy and the program component areas called for by the 21st Century Research and Development Act of 2003, and it also identifies specific objectives toward collectively achieving the NNI vision.
+This plan updates and replaces the NNI Strategic Plan of February 2011.